isaacg1/isaacg1.github.io/project-ideas.md

 likely using a discretization proof.

 **Further direction:** Define a strictly-better version of the policy which doesn't do silly things like idle servers, and show the result carries over.

+## Half-Batch MSJ {#half-batch-msj}

+In large-scale computing systems, such as high-performance computing clusters, there are often two types of jobs:

+* **Large jobs**: High priority, latency-sensitive jobs which need a large amount of resources (e.g. compute nodes) at once, often a large fraction of the capacity of the entire system.
+* **Small jobs**: Low priority, batch jobs (non-latency sensitive), which need a small amount of resources at once - many nodes, but a small fraction of the entire system.

+The large jobs are the reason the cluster exists, at the size that it does.
+These jobs need to run on a very large cluster, and they're the jobs the cluster cares about.

+However, there aren't enough karge jobs to utilize a large fraction of the capacity of the cluster.

+So the cluster is also available for use by small jobs.
+Small jobs could run on this cluster, or on another lower resource system.
+They're not the priority, but they help keep the utilization high.

+One challenge is that typically,  either type of job is preemptible.

+**Model**: We will model this scenario with a MSJ system with two types of jobs, with two different arrival process: Large jobs arrive according to an external stochastic arrival process (e.g. Poisson process).
+Small jobs are always available.
+Neither type of job can be preempted.

+There are two objects: Response time of large jobs and overall throughput, or equivalently throughput of small jobs.
+The goal is to optimize the tradeoff between the two.

+In general, we would want general distributions of resource requirements and durations for small and large jobs.
+As a starting point, we can consider small jobs that take one server and large jobs that take n/k servers where n is the number of servers and k is a small integer, and exponential service times specific to the class.

+As an extreme first step, we can consider the k=1 case.

+**Starting point**: In the k=1 case, the default policy is: While there are large jobs in the system, no small jobs may enter service - we need to free up space.
+When all large jobs are done, small jobs may enter service.

+There are two variations worth considering, to improve each objective:

+* **Reserved capcity**: We can avoid using some of the capacity on small jobs even when there are no large jobs present.
+With exponential durations, it's more efficient to sometimes allow no small jobs to run, sometimes allow all small jobs to run, rather than only using some of the servers.
+* **Batching together large jobs**: Rather than serving large jobs whenever they arrive, wait to accumulate many large jobs before servjng them all in a row.
+This avoids the overhead of emptying out the servers for each job.
+It's optimal to always batch up to a threshold, rather than a variety of batch sizes.

+**First step**: Derive the optimal tradeoff curve between mean response time of large jobs and throughput of small jobs.

 ## Starting out/Not sure how to proceed {#starting-out}

 ### Scheduling in the low-load limit {#low-load}